Drug Take Back Day second largest in U.S.

-Attorney General Josh Kaul on Nov.
-5 announced that at Drug Take Back Day, held on Oct.
-26, 2019, Wisconsin had a total collection of 60,472 lbs.
-Wisconsin had the second largest collection in the nation this October, beating the State of California in the biannual drug collection.
+Attorney General Josh Kaul recently announced the Drug Take Back Day, held on Oct.
+26, in Wisconsin had a total collection of 60,472 lbs.
+Wisconsin had the second largest collection in the nation this October, beating the California in the biannual drug collection.

-Statewide 280 law enforcement agencies hosted Drug Take Back events and collected disposed drugs from 476 permanent drug disposal boxes at law enforcement agencies across the state.
+Statewide 280 law enforcement agencies, including Marshall, hosted Drug Take Back events and collected disposed drugs from 476 permanent drug disposal boxes - like the one in Waterloo - at law enforcement agencies across the state.
 These permanent drug disposal boxes are accessible year-round.

 Drug Take Back Day provides a safe, convenient and responsible means of disposal, while also educating the community about the potential abuse and consequences of improper storage and disposal of these medications.